seezee/WP-FOFT-Loader/readme.md

 [//]: # (*********************************************************************          **********Update version tag in main file at lines _4_ and _45_!*****          *********************************************************************)

-= 1.0.27 =
+= 1.0.28 =
 * 2019-06-27
+* Create correct icon sizes for WP Plugin Repository
-* Code formatting now meets Wordpress standards
+* Fix readme.txt formatting
-* Strict type checking on comparisons
-* Use Yoda case where appropriate
-* Convert unnecessary concantenations to single strings
-* Added Dutch translation

 [//]: # (REMEMBER to update the Stable tag and copy all changes to readme.txt!)